 With over 750 miles of shoreline and over 400 named beaches, all of which are public beaches, you're sure to find a beach in Hawaii that's perfect for you and your family.
-In Hawaii you can also choose the color of your beach.
-There are white sand beaches, yellow sand beaches, black sand beaches, red sand beaches and even one green sand beach.
+In Hawaii, you can also choose the color of your beach.
+There are white sand beaches, yellow sand beaches, black sand beaches, red sand beaches, and even one green sand beach.
 Since the ocean conditions can be unpredictable, my best advice, if you plan to go into the water, is to select a lifeguard protected beach.

 Each of the Hawaiian Islands was formed by a single hotspot on the floor of the ocean.
 The islands stretch over 1500 miles from Kure Atol in the northwest near Midway, to Lo'ihi Seamount, the newest island being formed off of the southeast coast of Hawaii Island, the Big Island.
-As the islands move off the hotspot over time, each have reminders of their volcanic past.
+As the islands move off the hotspot over time, each has reminders of their volcanic past.